 How To See Gocta Waterfalls Without A Tour

 Although you can get a tour for as low as 40 soles from Chachapoyas town, it is possible to visit the waterfalls by yourself.
 You can take a bus or drive yourself down to Cocachimba and walk through the town until you reach the trailhead for the waterfalls.
 It is about 11 kilometers round trip, although the hike can feel tougher than that as it is a constant cycle of going uphill and downhill.
 The grueling hike is absolutely worth it once you find yourself at the base of the waterfall and can finally feel just how immense these waterfalls are.

 The Ruins of Kuelap

 Situated at about 3,000 meters above sea level in the mountains near Nuevo Tingo, the ruins of Kuelap are among the most impressive you will see in the world.
 They have nowhere near the popularity of Machu Picchu which means that it can often feel like you have the ruins to yourself.
-Nuevo Tingo is about an hour from Chachapoyas and from there, you can take the cable car up to Kuelap for 20 soles and then pay 30 soles to enter the archaeological complex.
-Although the architectural style is similar to the Incan civilization, Kuelap is actually the ruins of the Chachapoya civilization.
+Nuevo Tingo is about an hour from Chachapoyas.
+From there, you can take the cable car up to Kuelap for 20 soles ($6 US) and then pay 30 soles to enter the archaeological complex.
+Although the architectural style is similar to the Inca civilization, the site of Kuelap is actually the ruins of the Chachapoya civilization.
 This is a must-do while in Chachapoyas.